Sam-Burns/go-wordle/README.md

 Guess number 1: ARISE
 Feedback from guess was: YY-YG

-There are currently 5 possible solutions [SCARE, SNARE, STARE, SHARE, SPARE] The next guess should be CHANT
+There are currently 5 possible solutions [SCARE, SHARE, SNARE, SPARE, STARE] The next guess should be CHANT
-Worst-case scenario for proposed guess is the feedback Y-G--.
-Carry-over ratio for possible solutions list would be 20.00% Guess number 2: CHANT
+Worst-case scenario for proposed guess is the feedback --G-Y. Carry-over ratio for possible solutions list would be 20.00% Guess number 2: CHANT
 Feedback from guess was: --G--